clear workspace

 # calculate the crime rate by year

-crimeRatesYear <- as.data.frame( crimesByYear )
+crime_rates_year <- as.data.frame( crimes_by_year )

-for ( i in 1: dim( crimeRatesYear )[1] ){
+for ( i in 1: dim( crime_rates_year )[1] ){

-crimeRatesYear[i,2] <- ( crimeRatesYear[i,2] / phoenixPopDat[i,2] ) * 100000
+crime_rates_year[i,2] <- ( crime_rates_year[i,2] / phoenixPopDat[i,2] ) * 100000

 }